Martin Truex Jr. reflects on ‘end of an era’ for Furniture Row Racing

-As NASCAR marked the end of the Cup season Thursday with the Cup Awards banquet in Las Vegas, it also marked the official end for Furniture Row Racing, which Martin Truex Jr. affectionately called “a special team, a special time.”
+As NASCAR marked the end of the Cup season Thursday with the Awards banquet in Las Vegas, it also marked the official end for Furniture Row Racing, which Martin Truex Jr. affectionately called “a special team, a special time.”

 Hours after crew chief Cole Pearn tweeted a photo of the team’s Denver, Colorado, shop on his last day there, Truex graced the banquet stage for the last time as driver of the team’s No. 78 Toyota.

-A year after being recognized as the series champion, Truex gave his speech as the second place finisher.
+A year after being recognized as the series champion, Truex gave his speech as the second-place finisher.

 Afterward, Truex reflected on the “end of an era” for the team, which he joined in 2014 and won 17 races with.